sjbylo/aba/README.md

 - This will pull the images from the Internet and save them to the local directory "mirror/save".
 Make sure there is enough disk space (30+ GB or much more for Operators)!

-Then, using 'make inc', copy the whole aba/ directory and sub-directories to your internal bastion host in your private subnet via a portable storage device, e.g. a thumb drive.
+Then, using 'make inc' (incremental backup), copy the whole aba/ repo (including images, CLIs & RPMs) to your internal bastion (in your private network) via a portable storage device, e.g. a thumb drive.

 Example: